 Leica X Typ 113 versus Canon G16

-The Leica X (Typ 113) and the Canon PowerShot G16 are two digital cameras that were announced, respectively, in September 2014 and August 2013.
+The Leica X (Typ 113) and the Canon PowerShot G16 are two digital cameras that were revealed to the public, respectively, in September 2014 and August 2013.
 Both the X Typ 113 and the G16 are fixed lens compact cameras that are based on an APS-C (X Typ 113) and a 1/1.7-inch sensor.
 The Leica has a resolution of 16.1 megapixel, whereas the Canon provides 12 MP.

-An illustration of the physical size and weight of the Leica X Typ 113 and the Canon G16 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The side-by-side display below illustrates the physical size and weight of the Leica X Typ 113 and the Canon G16.
+Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X Typ 113 – represents 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X Typ 113 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G16 is notably smaller (15 percent) than the Leica X Typ 113.
 Moreover, the G16 is markedly lighter (27 percent) than the X Typ 113.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 In this context, it is worth noting that neither the X Typ 113 nor the G16 are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.